 CMMC 2.0 differs from 1.0 in the following key ways:

-Further, unlike the original framework, the CMMC 2.0 model allows limited use of Plans of Actions and Milestones (POAMs).
+The CMMC 2.0 model allows limited use of Plans of Actions and Milestones (POAMs).
 At the time of assessment, an organization can submit a POA&M in lieu of meeting certain non-critical security controls.
-POAMs will only be accepted for 1 point controls.
+POAMs will only be accepted for 1 and 3 point controls.
 POA&Ms will not be accepted for the majority of controls worth 5 points.
 This is a significant change from CMMC 1.0, which did not allow POAMs and instead made CMMC certification the basis of go/no-go decisions for contract awards.

 CMMC 2.0 lowers the number of CMMC levels from five to three.
 It does this by cutting the old levels 2 and 4, which were originally developed as transition levels.
 The new CMMC 2.0 levels are based on the type of information DIB companies handle.